 Finally, our indicators of the macroeconomic environment appear to be important.
 The output gap is negative and highly significant and may reflect pessimistic expectations about the future demand for housing.
 Similarly, the corporate insolvency rate is also negative and significant.
 Importantly, both the output gap and the corporate insolvency rate are insignificant if we exclude the period since the onset of the financial crisis from our sample.
-In addition, structural break tests indicate a statistical break in the relation between completions and profitability and credit variables since mid 2007 that is absent when the output gap and insolvency rate are included.
+In addition, structural break tests indicate a statistical break in the relation

-&lt;sup>27The user cost coefficient does not change significantly when we consider that house price expectations may adapt more slowly than suggested by a 4 quarter moving-average of lagged house price inflation.
+&lt;sup>25The user cost coefficient does not change significantly when we consider that house price expectations may adapt more slowly than suggested by a 4 quarter moving-average of lagged house price inflation.

-&lt;sup>28We considered three alternative measures of the "output gap": the gap derived from a production function taken from the OECD's Economic Outlook, the difference between actual and potential output where the latter is constructed using a Hodrick-Prescott filtered trend, and a measure of detrended output
+&lt;sup>26We considered three alternative measures of the "output gap": the gap derived from a production function taken from the OECD's Economic Outlook, the difference between actual and potential output where the latter is constructed using a Hodrick-Prescott filtered trend, and a measure of detrended output where GDP is regressed on a linear and quadratic trend.
+The results reported above refer to the latter but do not change significantly when the alternative measures are used.